Ontological and Epistemological blunders: TAG

 TAG is a Naked Assertion that Relies on Incoherent terms, and violates the Concepts of Contingency and Necessity as well as Basic Ontology

-Let's first consider the problem of a 'supernatural being' being as the fountain of natural laws: the claim is necessarily a non sequitur.
+Let's first consider the problem of a 'supernatural being' being as the fountain of natural laws.
 We've already discussed the ontological dilemma with making a reference to anything beyond nature - anything defined solely in negative terms.
-Next, we know that nothing natural can point back to its own antithesis, the supernatural, as nothing with onotological status can point towards something without any ontological status.
+Next, we know that nothing natural can point back to its own antithesis, the supernatural, as nothing with ontological status can point towards something without any ontological status.
 In addition, we would expect that any universe created by, contingent upon, and sustained by a 'supernatural' 'force' would be magical, not lawful.
 Otherwise, if this 'god' 'worked' lawfully, causally, this 'god', this 'god' would then enter the causal chain, and be a natural entity.
 And this would undermine the entire supposed point of requiring this 'necessary' being as the solution to the Kalam-esque problem of creation.
 Any 'god' that is part of the causal chain could not create ex nihilo.

-So to return to the original point, any universe created by a supernatural 'being' would be a universe created by fiat, where every parameter of existence would exist by fiat alone... it would be unlawful, unpredictable, random, literally "whimsical'.
+So to return to the original point, any universe created by a supernatural 'being' would be a universe created by fiat, where every parameter of existence would exist by fiat alone... it wouldn't follow predictable, basic physical laws.
+It would be a world of magic.
 Does this represent our universe?

 No.